bawilc01/basic_rpg/README.md

 A simple command line role-playing game

 ### Installation and Running
-- This project was developed in Python 3.8
+- This project was developed in Python 3.8.
+This will need to be installed prior to running the project.
 - This project does not use any external libraries.
 - Run `python3 play.py`